Skip to main content Skip to secondary navigation

 Case 2: Different Student Groups

-Some courses are designed to allow you to take the course for a different amount of units depending on what student group you're in: for example, whether you are an undergraduate or a graduate student, a major or a non-major, etc.
+Some courses are designed to allow you to take the course for a different amount of units depending on what type of student you are: for example, whether you are an undergraduate or a graduate student, whether you have declared a certain major, etc.

 To give another example, English 12A must be taken by English majors for 5 units.
 If you're not an English major, you can choose whether to take the course for 3 units or 5 units.
 There will likely be a difference in workload for the 3 and 5 unit versions, as mentioned above.